 Our founder, John Ruskin (1819-1900)

-John Ruskin was a writer, artist and philanthropist.
+John Ruskin was a writer, art and social critic, artist and philanthropist.
 As an author he commanded international respect, attracting praise from figures as varied as Tolstoy, George Eliot, Proust and Gandhi and he was cited as an influence by Clement Attlee and the founders of the National Trust, among others.

 He wrote on many things: art and architecture, nature and craftsmanship, literature and religion, political economy and social justice —a dizzying variety of subjects.
-He also worked tirelessly for a better society and the Guild of St George was part of that endeavour.
+He also worked tirelessly for a better society and his founding of the Guild of St George was one part of that endeavour.

 The depth and range of his thinking, his often fierce critique of industrial society and its impact on both people and their environment, and his passionate advocacy of a sustainable relationship between people, craft and nature, remain as pertinent today as they were in his own lifetime.